celery/celery/docs/userguide/tasks.rst

     def x():
         ...

+By default, this exponential backoff will also introduce random jitter_ to avoid having all the tasks run at the same moment.
+It will also cap the maximum backoff delay to 10 minutes.
+All these settings can be customized via options documented below.

 .. versionadded:: 4.4

 You can also set `autoretry_for`, `retry_kwargs`, `retry_backoff`, `retry_backoff_max` and `retry_jitter` options in class-based tasks: